kikinteractive/image-search-example/README.md

 Image Search [![Kite](https://usekite.com/live-demo-button.png)](https://usekite.com/deploy)
 ============

-Gets images and share it with your friends on Kik from Google Image Search.
+Search for images from Google Image Search and share them with your friends on Kik.